Point Reyes National Seashore is currently developing the management plans or working on the projects listed below.

 Winter Habitat and Floodplain Enhancement Project Environmental Assessment

-In accordance with the National Environmental Policy Act (NEPA), the National Park Service (NPS) is reinitiating the public planning process for the preparation of an Environmental Assessment (EA) for the Winter Habitat and Floodplain Enhancement Project on Lagunitas Creek.
-The project is proposed by the Marin Municipal Water District (MMWD or the district) as part of the district's efforts to improve habitat for coho salmon and steelhead.
+In July 2016, in accordance with the National Environmental Policy Act (NEPA), the National Park Service (NPS) reinitiated the public planning process for the preparation of an Environmental Assessment (EA) for the Winter Habitat and Floodplain Enhancement Project on Lagunitas Creek.
+The project was proposed by the Marin Municipal Water District (MMWD or the district) as part of the district's efforts to improve habitat for coho salmon and steelhead.

 The project was originally divided into two staggered phases, based on funding initially being only available for Phase I. The NPS conducted a month-long scoping period for the Phase I project that ended on January 11, 2016.
-However, more recently, the funding for implementation of Phase II has also been secured by the district.
-Therefore, scoping is being reinitiated and the EA will address the combined Phase I and II project.
-MMWD is funded for improvements at ten sites; eight of sites are on NPS lands requiring NPS approval through a public NEPA planning process.
+However, in the summer of 2016, the funding for implementation of Phase II was also secured by the district.
+Therefore, scoping was reinitiated and the EA addressed the combined Phase I and II project.
+MMWD acquired funding for improvements at ten sites, including eight sites on NPS lands, requiring NPS approval through a public NEPA planning process.

 Sir Francis Drake Boulevard Road Improvement EA/IS